araobp/nlan/README.md

-# Very simple DevOps framework for networking containers with VXLAN
+# DevOps for networking containers with VXLAN

 This project re-uses outputs from my other project "[neutron-lan](https://github.com/araobp/neutron-lan)".